xbeat/Machine-Learning/README.md

 Gradient Descent is an optimization algorithm used to minimize a function by iteratively moving in the direction of steepest descent.
 In data science, it's commonly used to train machine learning models by updating parameters to minimize the cost function.

+## Context-Independent Word Embeddings in Python

+Introduction to Context-Independent Word Embeddings

+Context-independent word embeddings are fixed vector representations of words, capturing semantic meaning regardless of surrounding context.
+These models transform words into dense numerical vectors, enabling machines to process and understand language more effectively.

 ## Explaining K-Fold Cross-Validation with Python

 Introduction to K-Fold Cross-Validation